barbazul/1kfa/mod_guide_gm.md

 It should also help teach the rules of 1kFA.

- * Get each player to have an opportunity to do a Deckahedron flip
+ * Work in an opportunity for each player to do a Deckahedron flip
  * If a player flips green token card, that's an opportunity to explain how they earn green tokens
  * If a player flips the Critical Success card, that's an opportunity